Mindelo (Vila do Conde): Physical geography

 Mindelo is part of the Porto Metropolitan Area, in the coastal part of northwestern Portugal.
 It is located 5 kilometres southeast of the municipal seat (Vila do Conde), 8 kilometres from the harbour of Póvoa de Varzim and 21 kilometres northwest of the city of Porto.
+The parish is bordered by the parishes of Vila Chã and Modivas to the south, Fajozes to the east and Árvore to the north, while to its west lies the Atlantic Ocean.